 So you have a TV, a Chromecast dongle, and a VPN app, but no idea how to make them play together?
 Have no fear, for this guide is here.
-We’ll provide you with all the information that you need to provide a VPN connection Chromecast.
+We’ll provide you with all the information that you need to provide a VPN connection to your Chromecast.

-Why use Chromecast with a VPN
+4 steps to use Chromecast with a VPN

+Step 1A.
 Using Chromecast with a VPN: physical router

 For this approach, you’ll need a VPN client-compatible router and a VPN app.